dm13450/dm13450.github.io/_posts/2017-02-16-Mark-Clattenburg.md

 ![Mark Clattenburg](/assets/markclattenburg.png){:. center-image}

 Across both seasons (or season and a half) he has been consistent in the number of red cards for both home and away.
 The same with his foul counts.
-Quite a large difference in the in the amount of yellow cards though, the only thing that different between the two seasons.
+Quite a large difference in the amount of yellow cards though, the only thing that is different between the two seasons.

 A good comparison can be made between Clattenburg and Howard Webb in their 'peak' years.
 Howard Webb refereed the World Cup Final and Champions League final in the 2009/10 season (missing out on the FA Cup final to Chris Foy).